djhindley/beautiful-jekyll/aboutapp.md

 See full Notice and License in the app itself for further details.

 1. The app can be accessed [here](https://www.davidjhindley.com/shiny/claimsreserving).
 Copy this link if you wish to access the app directly from your browser in future.
-2. The app contains examples explained in the book for Chain Ladder, Mack, Bootstrap, Merz-Wuthrich, as well as a further example on the use of copula for aggregation of stochastic reserving results across multiple classes.
+2. The app contains examples explained in the book for Chain Ladder, BF, Mack, Bootstrap, GLM, Merz-Wuthrich, as well as a further example on the use of copula for aggregation of stochastic reserving results across multiple classes.
 3. No specialist software is required to run the app - just access to the internet via a web browser.
 4. If you have comments or questions on the app, send an email to info@claimsreserving.com or contribute to the discussion at the end of the blog post [here]({% post_url 2017-03-23-reserving-app %}).